k-amin07/VFIO-Switcher/README.md

 Script must be run with sudo.

-Disclaimer: Use the script at your own risk.
+Disclaimer: Use the script at your own risk, author not responsible for any damage to your device.